Timeless works of art

 As someone who makes music the tension between innovation and execution is always in the front of my mind.
 There is always a scope for things that are imperfectly executed because they are new and edgy, and for things that are polished to perfection.

 Recently I have been wondering if the balance has shifted towards polish.
-It feels like pressure for producing hyper-stylized cookie-cutter EDM sounds as become high.
+It feels like pressure for producing hyper-stylized cookie-cutter EDM sounds has become high.
 In particular, the need for immaculate studio production has driven out the scope for live, rough, improvised stuff.

 To make this precise I would need to check some things; is the appetite for DIY stuff truly shrinking?
 Or shrinking as proportion of an overall growing market, maybe even actually growing overall?

-Discussion point: Youtube thumbnails.
+Discussion point: YouTube thumbnails.

 Joe Veix, Your Pretty Face is Going to Sell